willxie/dactyl-keyboard/README.md

 Tired of hot glue and constraining the socket with "nubs"?
 I've added an adjustable undercut for using the clips on the sockets.
 May require some tweaking and little filing, but I have my DM built without any glue and you can too.
 Just use `plate_style = 'UNDERCUT'`.

 ### Kailh Hotswap
 Added a new switch for hot swap and a way to include any additional geometry in the key plate by use of an imported file.
-For hot swap just change the line to `hot_swap = True`.
+For hot swap just use `plate_style = 'HS_HOLE'` or `plate_style = 'HS_NUB'`.
 To import an arbitrary geometry set the `plate_file = None` and `plate_offset = 0.0`.
 The file must be .step for OpenCascade / cadquery and .stl for openSCAD / solid python.
 The zero reference should be the key center (XY), and the top of the plate (Z).
 Plate offset is a Z-axis translation for minor adjustments without modifying the geometry file.
-If you don't want the "nubs" you have to modify the plate function.
-It will propagate to all key plate usage.

-Just use `plate_style = 'HS_HOLE'` or `plate_style = 'HS_NUB'`.

 **DISCLAIMER:  I have not built the hot swap version and cannot speak to the geometry.
-I found it running around in various places and don't know the origin.**
+I found it running around in various places and don't know the origin.
+At least one user has claimed it works.**

 If you know the origin I would like to credit the originator.
 If you test it I'd love to know how well it works or if you come up with a better geometry I'm happy to add it.